IshaanLabs/Awesome-AI-Agents/ai-readme-generator/README.md

 - On the **first run** for a project, embeddings are computed and persisted to `chroma_db/<project_name>/`
 - On **subsequent runs**, the persisted vectors are reloaded — no re-embedding needed
 - To force re-indexing, delete the corresponding folder inside `chroma_db/`

+## Contributing

+Contributions to this project are welcome!
+If you have ideas for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License - see the MIT License file for details.